hayde0264/CS-Degree/Collections/background.md

   CountBy(callback ...interface{{) map[interface{}] int   // Counts the occurances of values in the collection.
 By default, the method counts the occurences of each element.

-  CrossJoin(array ...[]interface{}) MultiDimensionalArray // Joins the collection's values among the given arrays or collections, returning a Cartesian product will all possible permutations.
+  CrossJoin(array ...[]interface{}) MultiDimensionalArray /* Joins the collection's values among the given arrays or collections, returning a Cartesian 							     product will all possible permutations.*/
   Dd()                                    // Dumps the collection's items and ends execution of the script.

-  Diff(interface{}) Collection            /* Compares teh collection against another collection or a plain PHP array based on its values.
-This method will return the values in the original col                                            lection that are not present in the given collection. */
+  Diff(interface{}) Collection            /* Compares the collection against another collection or a plain PHP array based on its values.
+This method 						    will return the values in the original collection that are not present in the given collection. */
   DiffAssoc(map[string]interface{}) Collection            /* Compares the collection against another collection or plain PHP array based on its values.
                                                              This method will return the key/value pairs in the original collection that are not present 							      in the given collection.*/
   Dump()                                  // Dumps the collection's items.

-  Each(func(item, value interface{}) (interface{}, bool)) Collection      // Each iterates over the items in the collection and passes each item to callback.
+  Each(func(item, value interface{}) (interface{}, bool)) Collection      /* Each iterates over the items in the collection and passes each item to 										     callback. */
   Every(CB) bool                          // Verifies elements of a collection pass a truth test.

   Every(CB) bool                          // Verifies elements of a collection pass a truth test.